Il est encore temps de passer ta commande pour Noël (1 jour, 22 heures)

 3,3(15)Évaluer

-Public economics studies how government taxing and spending activities affect the economy--economic efficiency and the distribution of income and wealth.
-This comprehensive text in public economics covers the core topics market failure and taxation as well as recent developments in the political economy and public choice literatures.
-It is unique not only in its broad scope but in its balance between public finance and public choice and its combination of theory and relevant empirical evidence.
-After introducing the theory and methodology of public economics and reviewing the efficiency of the competitive equilibrium, the book presents a historical and theoretical overview of the public sector.
-It then discusses departures from efficiency, including imperfect competition and asymmetric information; issues in political economy, including rent-seeking (a topic often omitted from other texts); equity; taxation issues, including tax evasion and its consequences; fiscal federalism and tax competition among independent jurisdictions; and the intertemporal issues of social security and economic growth.
-This text introduces the reader to the theory of public economics and the most significant results of the analysis, providing an overview of the current state of the field.
-It is accessible to anyone with a background of intermediate microeconomics and macroeconomics and can be used in advanced undergraduate as well as graduate courses.
-Although the mathematics has been kept to a minimum, the book remains analytical rather than discursive.
-Annotated suggestions for further reading and numerous exercises are included at the end of each chapter
+Public economics examines the impact of government taxation and spending on economic efficiency and income distribution.
+This comprehensive text addresses core topics such as market failure and taxation, while also exploring recent developments in political economy and public choice.
+It stands out for its broad scope, balancing public finance with public choice and integrating theory with empirical evidence.
+The book begins with the theory and methodology of public economics, followed by a historical and theoretical overview of the public sector.
+It addresses departures from efficiency, including imperfect competition and asymmetric information, as well as political economy issues like rent-seeking, which is often overlooked in other texts.
+Key topics include equity, taxation challenges such as tax evasion and its consequences, fiscal federalism, and tax competition among jurisdictions, along with intertemporal issues related to social security and economic growth.
+This text serves as an introduction to public economics theory and significant analytical results, providing a current overview of the field.
+It is suitable for readers with a background in intermediate microeconomics and macroeconomics, making it appropriate for advanced undergraduate and graduate courses.
+While mathematics is minimized, the book maintains an analytical approach.
+Each chapter concludes with annotated suggestions for further reading and numerous exe

 Intermediate Public Economics